The 22 Best Breakfast Restaurants in America

 For lunch, Eggs Up Grill also serves a variety of delicious burgers, sandwiches, and salads.

-Coco’s Bakery Restaurant is a California-based restaurant chain serving delicious breakfast and delectable pies.
+Coco’s Bakery Restaurant is a California-based restaurant chain serving delicious breakfasts and delectable pies.
 They operate 29 locations in California and Arizona.

 When Coco’s Bakery originally opened in 1948, it was called The Snack Shop, and the first restaurant was located along the Pacific Coast Highway in Corona del Mar, California.